eenemeenemuu/hoymiles_zero_export/README.md

 ## Prerequisites
 - Properly installed Shelly 3EM with connection to your home network
-- Working Hoymiles inverter
+- Working Hoymiles HM-* inverter
-- Working Raspberry Pi
+- Working Raspberry Pi with Raspberry Pi OS and connection to your home network

 ## Setup
 - Connect the nRF24L01+ module to your Rasperry Pi as follows: